 It’s always a good practice to group related questions using survey blocks.
 Survey blocks help create a well-ordered flow for your surveys and make it easier for the respondents to answer them.
 Respondents can easily focus on one area of your concept without any distractions and provide accurate and insightful feedback.

 Likert scales are rating scales with an odd-numbered series of answer choices, usually between five to seven.
 You can include Likert scale questions in your survey to ask the respondents to rate their opinion on a five- or seven-point scale from “strongly agree” to “strongly disagree.”
 Using Likert scale questions creates a consistent design for your survey, making it easier for respondents to answer.
 Moreover, it’s easier to analyze the data collected using Likert scales.

 “A picture is worth a thousand words.”
 This idiom is true when you want respondents to provide feedback about a visual concept.
 Logo testing is a good example where it makes sense to use images instead of text.
 You can display different concepts of your logo design to your respondents and select the one they like best.
 This negates any bias and provides easily digestible results.

-Now that you know how to design a useful concept testing survey let’s look at some use cases where concept testing is applicable.
+Now that you know how to design a helpful concept testing survey, let’s look at some use cases where concept testing is applicable.